In this guide, you will find instructions on how to replace the Mercedes-Benz front axle, CV joint, and boot.

 - Penetrating oil

-- First, apply the parking brake to prevent vehicle movement.
+- Park vehicle on level ground and apply the parking brake to prevent vehicle movement.

 - Break loose the lug nuts but do not remove them yet.

 - While the car is still on the ground, remove the center cap with the Mercedes-Benz logo from the wheel.
 This will expose the center axle shaft bolt.
 (Shown with the wheel removed.)

 - Using a breaker bar and an appropriate socket, break loose and partially unbolt the center axle shaft bolt.
 Depending on the model, you will need either 27mm hex or 32 bi-hex sockets.
 For this step, you will need a breaker bar and plenty of force.

 - Jack up your car and rest it securely on jack stands.